-16. Do our financial statements have to be audited or reviewed by a professional accounting firm?
+8. Do our financial statements have to be audited or reviewed by a professional accounting firm?

-- a.
-Financial statements may be prepared internally by the organization; they do not need to be audited or reviewed by a professional accountant.
-Example financial statements are available on our website at https://www2.gov.bc.ca/gov/content/sports-culture/gambling-fundraising/gaming-grants/capital-project-grants. - b.
-However, if professionally prepared or audited financial statements are available, these must be submitted.
+- Financial statements may be prepared internally by the organization; they do not need to be audited or reviewed by a professional accountant.
+Example financial statements are available on our website at https://www2.gov.bc.ca/gov/content/sports-culture/gambling-fundraising/gaming-grants/capital-project-grants. - However, if professionally prepared or audited financial statements are available, these must be submitted.

-17. Can my organization use licensed gaming revenue towards the matching funds requirement?
+9. Can my organization use licensed gaming revenue towards the matching funds requirement?

-- a.
-Licensed gaming revenue will only be accepted as matching funds if the Gaming Policy and Enforcement Branch (GPEB) has approved your request to use proceeds for the capital project in question. - b.
-If the special capital project licensing request has not yet been approved at the time of application, we cannot accept licensed gaming revenue as matching funds.
+- Licensed gaming revenue will only be accepted as matching funds if the Gaming Policy and Enforcement Branch (GPEB) has approved your request to use proceeds for the capital project in question.
+You may contact GPEB at Gaming.Licensing@gov.bc.ca for more information. - If the special capital project licensing request has not yet been approved at the time of application, we cannot accept licensed gaming revenue as matching funds.

-18. Can grants from other ministries be used as matching funds?
+10. Can grants from other ministries be used as matching funds?

-a.
 Yes, other sources of government funds - including other grants - will be accepted as matching funds.